PacktPublishing/Machine-Learning-for-OpenCV-Second-Edition/README.md

    ```

    This will open up a browser window in your current directory.
-   Navigate to the folder `opencv-machine-learning`.
+   Navigate to the folder `Machine-Learning-for-OpenCV-Second-Edition`.
    The README file has a table of contents.
    Else navigate to the `notebooks` folder, click on the notebook of your choice,
    and select `Kernel > Restart & Run All` from the top menu.